jamesgarriss/brendenhoff-thistlefoot/equipment.md

   * To hit: 1d20 + 6 (+ alt 1d20 if advantaged)
   * Damage: 1d4 + 4 (+ 1d4 if poisoned) (+ 1d6 if advantaged)
   * Note: poison is a bonus action
+  * Short rest: heal for 1d8 or 2d8

 ## Traveling Gear